 "People have always used whatever methods they can to defend their land, to defend their lives, to defend the earth and the water that sustains us," said Zoe Blunt, who is writing a book on the history of eco-sabotage in BC.

-Controversies have surrounded the intermingling of law enforcement, politicians, and oil sector officials.
-Bill C-10 introduced mandatory minimum prison sentences for minor crimes, while the government awarded the first mega-prison construction contract valued at $38.5 million to a company owned by Enbridge executive J. Richard Bird.
-Chuck Strahl, a Northern Gateway lobbyist, was briefly appointed the watchdog of CSIS.
-BC's Premier Christy Clark populated her government with former Enbridge lobbyists, and so on and so forth.
+In recent years controversies have surrounded the intermingling of law enforcement, politicians, and oil sector officials.
+Bill C-10, passed in 2012, introduced mandatory minimum prison sentences for minor crimes, while the government awarded the first mega-prison construction contract valued at $38.5 million to a company owned by Enbridge executive J. Richard Bird.
+Chuck Strahl, a Northern Gateway lobbyist, was briefly appointed the head of CSIS.
+BC's Premiere Christy Clark populated her government with former Enbridge lobbyists, and so on and so forth.

 "I think they should be concerned.
 They've taken this land, but how can they hold it?
-How can you guard a 900km long pipeline?
+How can you guard a 900-kilometer-long pipeline?
 How can you possibly guard an entire railroad system?" asked Blunt.
 "If your oil field investment is in a war zone it changes the bottom line.

-"Nobody is going to profit and we're here to make sure of that," Blunt said.
+"Nobody is going to profit and we're here to make sure of that," Blunt added.
 "I want to encourage the underground to be bolder and I want to scare the investors."

 "Historically speaking peaceful blockades are a lot more effective than anonymous bombs," suggested Alex Hundert.

 For the Unist'ot'en Camp's part, Freda spoke plainly: "We have done nothing of this sort.
 We don't condone it.
 We don't promote it.
 We have 200 people coming through our camp [each year] and all of them can vouch.
 That is not what we're about."